hongchan88/star-wars-api/README.md

 ## Movies page /movies/index.js

 - [x] showing list of the movies using slides
+- [x] next slide/back slide function click arrow icon
-- [x] heart icon hover will scale and tap to rotateZ for animation effect
+- [x] heart icon hover will scale icon and tap to rotateZ for animation effect
 - [x] click heart icon to favourite movie/unfavourite
-- [x] favourite movie will move to top of the list
+- [x] favourite movie will move to top of the slider list
 - [x] slider , hover and tap motion using framer motion library

 ## Individual movie page /films/[id].js

 - [x] Each movie page has all information of the movie and list of characters using slides
 - [x] hovering each character box will animate to show more info link
-- [x] limit getting characters for each movie by slice.(0,7) as api will return error if too many requests
+- [x] limit requesting characters for each movie by slice.(0,7) as api will return error if too many requests
 - [x] more info box of each character include detail of the the character including height, name etc
 - [x] clicking other than the box of the detail box will return to list of the characters page

-## search page /search/index.js
+## Search page /search/index.js

 - [x] clicking search icon will animate to show input box
 - [x] search movie by keyword includes in the title

-## other functions
+## Other functions

-- [x] Loading animation between routes ... (random array number -> get random icons)
+- [x] Loading animation between routes (random array number -> get random icons within 8 icons)
 - [x] deploy on vercel